AvgSpreadBounds

 -

-Equal Bonferroni split Set .
-Each per-sample bounds call uses half the total error budget.
+Equal Bonferroni split Use for each per-sample bounds call.
+Each call uses half the total error budget.

 -